Dick Bertel: Program Host

 A tradition from 1962 to 1976, Bertel hosted an hour-long program of holiday music at 8:00 p.m. each Christmas Eve.
-Beginning in 1964, he included his children Darcy (born 1959), Jim (b.
-1961), Susan (b.
-1967), and Doug (b.
-1971) in the dialogue.
-Many times the shows incorporated guests such as illustrator and painter Norman Rockwell, Sleigh Ride and Christmas Festival composer Leroy Anderson; Virginia O’Hanlon Douglas, the inspiration for Yes, Virginia, there is a Santa Claus; opera star and civil rights icon Marian Anderson; and Johnny Marks, the composer of Rudolph the Red-nosed Reindeer.
+Beginning in 1964, he included his children in the dialogue.
+Many times the shows incorporated guests such as illustrator and painter Norman Rockwell; Sleigh Ride and Christmas Festival composer Leroy Anderson; Virginia O’Hanlon Douglas, the inspiration for Yes, Virginia, there is a Santa Claus; opera star and civil rights icon Marian Anderson; and Johnny Marks, the composer of Rudolph the Red-nosed Reindeer first sung by Gene Autry.